Understanding Slip and Fall Legal Claims in Georgia Restaurant Settings

 If a customer is responsible for the spill that leads to a slip and fall, can a claim still be filed against the restaurant?

-If a customer causes the spill which results in the slip and fall there may be a viable claim against the restaurant if the injured party can prove that the restaurant was aware of the spill and that the spill remained on the floor for enough time for the restaurant’s employees to have discovered the spill and rectified it.
+If a customer causes the spill which results in the slip and fall it is possible that there may be a viable claim against the restaurant if the injured party can prove that the restaurant was aware of the spill and that the spill remained on the floor for enough time for the restaurant’s employees to have discovered the spill and cleaned it up.
 Also, the injured party must be able to prove that they had no knowledge of the spill before the slip and fall.

 If a customer caused the spill immediately before the accident, is the restaurant off the hook?